Open-WP-Club/disable-gutenberg-for-wp/README.md

 ## Features

 - Disable Gutenberg editor for selected post types
-- Clean, intuitive admin interface with toggle switches
-- Quick Settings link on the Plugins page for easy access
-- Select All/Deselect All buttons for bulk operations
-- Grouped display of built-in and custom post types
-- Reset to Defaults button to restore all settings
-- Success notifications for save and reset actions
-- Excludes Media (attachment) post type automatically
-- Clean uninstall removes all plugin data
 - Minimal performance impact
 - Works seamlessly with custom post types
-- Built following WordPress accessibility standards
-- Fully internationalized and ready for translation
-- Follows WordPress security best practices

 ## Requirements